royaltm/node-zmq-raft/PROTO.md

   2 | string |       | a broadcast state ØMQ PUB socket url upon success
 ```

-The client, upon missing 2nd frame in the response, should perform a RequestConfig RPC and only when the leader is established should perform this RPC.
+The client, upon missing 2nd frame in the response, should perform a RequestConfig RPC and only when the new leader is established should perform this RPC again.

-The client, upon receiving ØMQ PUB socket url may connect a ØMQ SUB socket to this url to start receiving StateBroadcast messages.
+The client, upon receiving ØMQ PUB socket url may connect a ØMQ SUB socket to this url to start receiving `StateBroadcast` messages.

 StateBroadcast MSG